Website Christians Against Poverty New Zealand

 - Best of all – you will play a part in positively impacting the lives of New Zealanders in poverty – and the generations that follow

-Please note that you will be required to disclose any convictions or pending charges in your application, and a Ministry of Justice vetting check, with acceptable results, will be a condition of appointment to this role.
+Please note: You are required to disclose any convictions or pending charges in your application, and a Ministry of Justice vetting check, with acceptable results, will be a condition of appointment to this role.
 Please see CAP’s Police Check Policy for more details.